Nukesor/sticker-finder/README.md

 ## Features:

-- Inline query search by tags, text, emoji, stickerset name and title.
+- Inline query search by tags, text, emoji, sticker set name and title.
-- Dedicated search for sticker packs.
+- A dedicated search for sticker packs.
 Just add `pack` or `set` to your search e.g. `@stfi_bot kermit set`.
 - Fuzzy searching to match similar words or typos.
 - Individual search results (If you use a sticker often you will see it on top.)
 - Tagging of single stickers or whole sets.